 Several specific examples illustrate the historical challenges faced by STSN in Indonesia:

 - Palm Oil Industry: Indonesia is the world's largest producer of palm oil.
-However, the palm oil industry has faced criticism regarding environmental sustainability and social responsibility.
+Even so, the palm oil industry has faced criticism regarding environmental sustainability and social responsibility.
 Developing and implementing sustainable palm oil standards (ISPO) has been a complex challenge, involving multiple stakeholders with conflicting interests.

 - Fisheries Sector: Indonesia has vast marine resources.
 Ensuring the sustainability of fisheries and protecting marine ecosystems requires effective standardization of fishing practices, seafood processing, and aquaculture.
-However, implementing these standards has been challenging due to the fragmented nature of the fisheries sector and the lack of enforcement capacity.
+On the flip side, implementing these standards has been challenging due to the fragmented nature of the fisheries sector and the lack of enforcement capacity.

 - Construction Industry: The construction industry plays a vital role in Indonesia's infrastructure development.
-Ensuring the safety and quality of buildings and infrastructure requires robust construction standards.
-However, enforcing these standards has been a challenge due to issues such as corruption, inadequate supervision, and lack of skilled labor.
+Ensuring the safety and quality of buildings and infrastructure requires dependable construction standards.
+That said, enforcing these standards has been a challenge due to issues such as corruption, inadequate supervision, and lack of skilled labor.

 - Automotive Sector: The automotive sector is a key driver of Indonesia's industrial growth.
 Developing and implementing automotive standards that promote safety, energy efficiency, and environmental protection has been a complex challenge, involving collaboration with international automotive manufacturers and suppliers.